obah2008/Intrusion-detection/Log ingestion/Writing Splunk queries and Suricata detection rules.md

 action protocol src_ip src_port -> dest_ip dest_port (options)

-"Action" defines what suricata will do with the packet, the available options for this section are
+the action field defines what suricata will do with the packet, the available options for this section are
 - Alert
 - pass
 - drop